Solar vs. Wind Energy: Which Wins Out?

 • There’s a chance that you don’t live in an area that produces enough wind to make the investment worthwhile.

-• As wind turbines typically operate at a 30% capacity, generating enough energy to power your home can be tricky.
+• As wind turbines typically operate at a 30 per cent capacity, generating enough energy to power your home can be tricky.

 The Pros and Cons of Solar Energy for Homes